A sculptural installation by Kent Manske & Nanette Wylde

 Photographer David Beres photographed the Redwood City residential towers specifically for this project.

-California born Nanette Wylde is an interdisciplinary artist, writer and cultural worker making socially reflective and often language-based works using a variety of hybrid media.
+California born Nanette Wylde is an interdisciplinary artist, writer and cultural worker making socially and environmentally reflective works in hybrid media.
 Wylde has a BA in Behavioral Science from San José State University.
 Her MFA is in Interactive Multimedia and Printmaking from Ohio State University.
 She is Professor Emerita of Art and Art History at CSU Chico where she taught for 21 years.
-Wylde currently serves on the Boards of Directors for Women Eco Artists Dialog and The California Society of Printmakers.
 Her artist's books, prints and electronic works are included in significant international collections.
-Wylde's interests include: language, personality, difference, beliefs, systems, ideas, movement, history, identity, perceptions, structures, stories, socialization, definitions, context, memory, experience, the natural world, change, and residue.
+Wylde's interests include: language, beliefs, systems, movement, reflection, history, identity, perceptions, stories, socialization, definitions, context, memory, experience, change, the natural world, and residue.
+Nanette's website.